cassidyjames/cassidyjames.github.io/index.md

 <section class="gaming card" markdown="1">
 ## Gaming

 I play **games** when I can find the time.
-Usually Destiny 2 on PS5, but occasionally other games on Stadia, Switch, Steam, Android, and my GamePi.
+Usually on PS5, but occasionally on Stadia, Switch, and—very rarely—Steam.

 <a href="/destiny" class="read-more destiny"><i class="fa fa-fw fa-destiny"></i>Add on Destiny</a>